everx-labs/DeBot-IS-consortium/DateInput/README.md

     year: uint16 - index of years relatively to AD.

     unixtime: int128 - extended unixtime in seconds for a defined day, month, year.
+Note: DeBot Browser should use `unixtime` if it is not zero otherwise a combination of `day`, `month` and `year`.

 `get` - allows to get date selected by user.